crandas.stats

 • equal_var (bool) – If True (default), perform a standard independent 2 sample test that assumes equal population variances.
 If False, perform Welch’s t-test, which does not assume equal population variance.

 • nan_policy (str) – Defines how to handle input NaNs.
 Currently, only the default ‘raise’ is supported.
-Note that this means that both a and b should be non- nullable columns.
+Note that this means that both ‘a’ and ‘b’ should be non- nullable columns.

 • permutations (None) – Currently not supported.
 Needs to be left at None.